-Students are not allowed to use cell phones during the class period without teacher permission.
+Students are not allowed to use cell phones during the class period.
 Emergency messages are the only messages that will be delivered to students from the main office.
-Students will be allowed to use their cell phones before and after school, between classes, and at break and lunch.
-Cell phones are to be turned OFF DURING CLASS TIME.
+Students will be allowed to use their cell phones before and after school, between classes, and lunch.
+Cell phones are to be turned to SILENT.
 This means both in class and in the halls.
 If teachers see or hear the phone it is considered an infraction of this policy.
 Consequences are as follow:

-1st infraction - the teacher may take the cell phone and it is returned that day.
+1st infraction - the teacher may take the cell phone and it is returned at the end of the period.

-2nd infraction - the teacher may take the cell phone and give to Administration.
+2nd infraction - the teacher may take the cell phone and give it to the administration and it will be returned at the end of the school day.